Women in Buddhism: Limitations on women's spiritual attainment in Buddhism

 According to Bernard Faure, "Like most clerical discourses, Buddhism is indeed relentlessly misogynist, but as far as misogynist discourses go, it is one of the most flexible and open to multiplicity and contradiction."
 Faure states that the ancient and medieval Buddhist texts and traditions, like other religions, were almost always unfavorable or discriminatory against women, in terms of their ability to pursue Noble Eightfold Path, attain Buddhahood and nirvana.
 This issue of presumptions about the "female religious experience" is found in Indian texts, in translations into non-Indian languages, and in regional non-Indian commentaries written in East Asian kingdoms such as those in China, Japan and southeast Asia.
 Yet, like other Indian religions, exceptions and veneration of females is found in Indian Buddhist texts, and female Buddhist deities are likewise described in positive terms and with reverence.
 Nevertheless, females are seen as polluted with menstruation, sexual intercourse, death and childbirth.
 Rebirth as a woman is seen in the Buddhist texts as a result of part of past karma, and inferior than that of a man.

 In the Buddhist tradition, positions of apparently worldly power are often a reflection of the spiritual achievements of the individual.
 For example, gods live in higher realms than human beings and therefore have a certain level of spiritual attainment.
 Cakravartins and Buddhas are also more spiritually advanced than ordinary human beings.
 However, as the Taiwanese nun Heng-Ching Shih states, women in Buddhism are said to have five obstacles, including being incapable of becoming a Brahma King, Sakra, King Mara, Cakravartin or Buddha.
 In the Five Obstacles theory of Buddhism, a woman is required to attain rebirth as a man before she can adequately pursue the Eightfold Path and reach perfect Buddhahood.
 The Lotus Sutra similarly presents the story of the Dragon King's daughter, who desires to achieve perfect enlightenment.
 The Sutra states that, "Her female organs vanished, the male organs became visible, then she appeared as a bodhisattva".
+In Chinese and Japanese Buddhist communities, since the 19th century, in addition to these five obstacles, women have been recognized as having three subordinations, namely, the need for women to obey their parents in youth, their husbands in middle age, and their oldest son in old age, which inherits from the Chinese Confucian traditional texts of the Book of Rites, the Kongzi Jiayu, and the Indian Mānavadharmasāstra.